byzheng/vscode-tiddlyedit/README.md

 - **Edit Tiddlers:** Quickly edit and save tiddlers.
 - **Auto Completion:** Auto complete using [Auto Complete](https://github.com/EvidentlyCube/TW5-AutoComplete) plugin for TiddlyWiki.
 Triggered by `Ctrl+Space`.
 - **Meta Information:** View tiddler metadata.
+- **Bidirectional Edit and View:** View a tiddler in the browser and send a tiddler from browser to edit it in VS Code.

 ## Requirements